-The District issued its first series of Contract Revenue Bonds in the amount of \$4,980,000 on October 27, 2016 (the "Outstanding Contract Revenue Bonds"), all of which is outstanding.
+The District issued its first series of Contract Revenue Bonds in the amount of \$4,980,000 on October 27, 2016 (the "Outstanding Contract Revenue Bonds"), of which \$4,845,000 principal is outstanding as of December 1, 2018.
 Contract Revenue Bonds are payable solely from funds in the City's Tax Increment Fund transferred to the District.
 They are not payable from ad valorem taxes levied by the District and their issuance does not affect the source of payment of the Bonds.